 - Active management of credit risk, duration, yield curve and sector positioning to optimize yield opportunities while mitigating risk

 - Active management of sector exposure to seek greater yield opportunities and manage risk

 Vice-President, Fixed Income

-As lead manager for the Core Bond portfolio strategy, Dale heads up portfolio management for one of the largest Canadian bond segregated funds in Canada.
-He also oversees some of Portico's sector-focused and specialized fixed income portfolios.
+Dale is lead manager for the Portico Core Bond portfolio strategy, one of the largest Canadian bond segregated funds in Canada.
+As a senior portfolio manager within GLC’s fixed income division (Portico Investment Management), he also oversees some of Portico's sector-focused and specialized fixed income portfolios.